Health and safety

 In addition to the measures taken to manage each of these specific incidents, we continue to improve safety also for visitors, vehicles and equipment, as well as to prevent and ensure protection against falling.

-As many as 1,377 hours of health and safety training were delivered in 2017.
-These trainings were intended to both our employees, and our contractors and subcontractors.
+In 2018, 1435 hours of health and safety training were completed.
+These courses were addressed to both employees, contractors and subcontractors.

 A special training programme has been developed for all of those who issue work permits and approvals, in order to help them apply even stricter controls on the issuing thereof.
 Our specialists delivered relevant training to rescuers to keep them prepared for any emergency.